CodeMaster7000/Country-Identifier/README.md

 ## About

-A Python GUI application to search a country from an inputted state or city.
+A Python GUI application to search a country from an inputted state, city, or locality.

 ## Prerequisites